-Laser Owner - any approved faculty or staff member that owns a laser or laser system.
-Owners of Class 3B and Class 4 lasers and laser systems will receive a sublicense for their system and may be referred to as sublicensee.
+Laser Owner - any approved faculty or staff member that owns a laser or laser system of any classification.
+Owners of Class 3B and Class 4 lasers and laser systems will receive a sublicense for their system and may be further referred to as sublicensee.
 A sublicense is only required for Class 3B, Class 4, and some embedded Class 1 lasers.